-The 2017 and 2016 impairments were primarily the result of decisions to exit certain non-strategic facilities and/or operators.
-The 2015 impairments are primarily the result of closing facilities or updating the estimated proceeds we expected to receive for the sale of closed facilities at that time.
-We reduced the net book value of the impaired facilities to their estimated fair values or, with respect to the facilities reclassified to held for sale, to its estimated fair value less costs to sell.
-To estimate the fair value of the facilities, we utilized a market approach and Level 3 inputs (which generally consist of non-binding offers from unrelated third parties).
-See also Note 4 - Direct Financing Leases and Note 8 - Assets Held For Sale for more details.
+The 2018, 2017 and 2016 recorded impairments were primarily the result of decisions to exit certain non-strategic facilities and/or operators.
+We reduced the net book value of the impaired facilities to their estimated fair values or, with respect to the facilities reclassified to held for sale, to their estimated fair value less costs to sell.
+To estimate the fair value of the facilities, we utilized a market approach which considered binding sale agreements (a Level 1 input) and/or Level 3 inputs which generally consist of non-binding offers from unrelated third parties.
+See also Note 4 - Direct Financing Leases and Note 9 - Assets Held For Sale for more details.